keu/docs/astro/secrets-backend.md

 #### Prerequisites

-To use Google Cloud Secret Manager as your Airflow secrets backend, you need:
+To use AWS Secrets Manager as your Airflow secrets backend, you need:

 - A [Deployment](configure-deployment.md).
 - The [Astro CLI](install-cli.md).